WalletWasabi/WasabiDoc/README.md

 ## [Wasabi FAQ](https://github.com/zkSNACKs/WasabiDoc/tree/master/docs/FAQ)
-Frequently asked guestions.
+Frequently asked questions.
 </br>
 </br>
 For those who want to contribute or learn more about this awesome project.
-Here we have the most commonly asked guestions and answers.
+Here we have the most commonly asked questions and answers.

 </br>